istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 legacy systems, external web services and databases.
 The attackers may want to steal the data of the application and to transfer it to their external servers.
 Attackers' malware may require access to attackers' servers to download updates.
 The attackers may use pods in the cluster to perform DDOS attacks or to break into external systems.
-Even though we [cannot know](https://en.wikipedia.org/wiki/There_are_known_knowns) all the possible types of the attacks, we want to reduce possibilities for any attacks, both for known and unknown ones.
+Even though you [cannot know](https://en.wikipedia.org/wiki/There_are_known_knowns) all the possible types of the attacks, you want to reduce possibilities for any attacks, both for known and unknown ones.

 The attackers can be external, that is they can gain access to the application’s container from the outside, through a bug in the application.
 The attackers can also be internal, that is, for example, malicious DevOps people inside the